lundqvistr/manual_medfak_research_data/manual.md

 It is also very important that variables with any kind of repetition, in time or otherwise, have the same names and formats when data in parts are to be joined, see [Variables measured at the same time point](#variables-measured-at-the-same-time-point).

 ### Compilation of data split into pieces into one dataset
 Data stored in separate parts must in most cases be compiled into one dataset.
 The most straightforward matching is when you have one row for each individual in all files, a 1-to-1 matching.
-Another kind of matching is when you want to assign information from one file with unique records for each individual into a file with many rows for the individuals involved, a so called 1-to-many matching.
+Another kind of matching is when you want to assign information from one file with unique records for each individual into a file with many rows for the individuals involved, a so called 1-to-n or 1-to-many matching.

 These matching procedures can be made in any decent statistical software.
 It could however be quite demanding to make it work, so do not hesitate to consult a statistician.